Where can I adopt a Lucky Lab?

 New England (NE)

-Yes!
 It is important to know the general health & personality of each dog, in order to have successful matches.
-Our goal is to place our labs in forever homes!
+Our goal is to place our Labs in homes where they stay...
+FURever!
 Lucky Labs are:

-Most labs that come through Lucky Lab Rescue & Adoption were most at risk of euthanasia, usually due to overcrowded shelters.
+Most Labs that come to Lucky Lab Rescue & Adoption were at risk of euthanasia, usually because the shelter they were in was overcrowded and the facility kills dogs to make room to take in more.

-The most popular color of labs are yellow & chocolate, leaving black labs little luck.
-Some shelters will automatically euthanize black labs.
-Some rescue organizations are guilty of not accepting black labs, also.
-We at Lucky Lab Rescue & Adoption feel very committed to rescuing all labs (black labs, too) because of their plight as they are often overlooked in favor of lighter-colored dogs.
+The most popular color of Labs are yellow & chocolate, and sometimes black Labs and Lab mixes are overlooked.
+Some shelters will automatically euthanize black Labs and mixes.
+Some Lab rescue organizations are guilty of not accepting black Labs and mixes.
+Lucky Lab Rescue & Adoption feels very committed to rescuing all Labs and mixes.

 How can I help?

-Volunteers provide food, water, shelter, love and transportation (pet appointments, adoption events, etc.).
-We pay the vet-bills.
-Any costs you incur (food, toys, etc. are all tax deductible since we're a 501c3 organization.
+We need FOSTERS in Texas and Indiana!
+Fosters provide food, water, shelter, love and transportation to vet appointments, adoption events, etc. We pay all the vet bills.
+Any costs you incur, like food, toys, etc. are all tax deductible for fosters since we're a 501c3, nonprofit organization.

 Did someone say Sponsor?